pippim/pippim.github.io/index.md

 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr1" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr3" class="hdr-btn">Skip</a></div>
 ## Get in touch

+There are many ways of getting in touch with Pippim.
+The conventional way via email and on other websites.
+The direct method on Stack Exchange Answers or Github Repos.

+### The conventional way of getting in touch

 Get in touch with pippim by sending an email.
 You can also visit the other pippim.com website on Google Sites.

 - Click this link to: [📧 Send an Email to pippim](mailto:pippim.com@gmail.com "Send email to pippim.com@gmail.com")